-|Passo di Oclini/Joch Grimm|
+|Passo di Oclini/Joch Grimm/Jochgrimm|

 |Height||Climbing height - length|

-|1990m||721m - 10.4 km (Rauth/Novale); 871m - 12.2 km (bivio Weissenstein/Pietralba)
+871m - 12.15 km - 7.2% (bivio Weissenstein/Pietralba)

-1947m - 26.2 km (Egna/Neumarkt via Truden/Tròdena)
+1947m - 25.09 km - 7.8% (Egna/Neumarkt via Truden/Tròdena)

 |How to get there||

 If you come from Karerpass or Nigerpass, you will start the northern climb at Birchabruck/Ponte Nova (876m).
 If you come from Passo Pampeago, you start the climb at Rauth/Novale (1280m).
 Finally, if coming from Ora/Auer (247m) over Aldein/Aldino and Deutschnofen/Nova Ponente, you will start a bit down below Rauth/Novale at turn-off (1130m) for Weissenstein/Pietralba (1520m) and these villages.
 It is steep also on the north side from Rauth.
 It is an easy road from Passo di Lavazè to the Oclini pass.

 |Other comments||It is very beautiful at the pass itself.
 There are far-reaching beautiful views in many directions!
 There are at least two bars, I think.
 There is also a restaurant at Passo di Lavazè.
 Asphalt to Hotel Schwarzhorn (2000m)!